Dead or Alive (video game)

-is a 1996 fighting game by Tecmo and the first entry in Team Ninja's long-running Dead or Alive series.
-It was released first in arcades, followed by home ports for the Sega Saturn in Japan, and later for the PlayStation in all regions.
+is a 1996 fighting game developed and published by Tecmo for arcades.
+It is the first entry in the Dead or Alive series.
+Built on the Sega Model 2 hardware, it was released first in arcades in 1996, followed by home ports for the Sega Saturn in Japan during 1997, and for the PlayStation in all regions during 1998.

-Capitalizing on the success of Sega's Virtua Fighter fighting game series at the time, Dead or Alive takes influence from Virtua Fighter while adding unique gameplay elements of its own.
-The game was well-praised for its fighting system and advanced graphics.
+Developed by Tecmo's in-house Team Ninja (known as Tecmo Creative #3 at the time), led by Tomonobu Itagaki, Dead or Alive capitalized on the success of Sega's Virtua Fighter series at the time and takes influence from it while adding unique gameplay elements of its own.
+Dead or Alive was well-praised for its fighting system and advanced graphics.
 The game also attracted attention for its presentation, which was more provocative than other mainstream 3D fighting games at the time.

-Dead or Alive was a commercial success, helping Tecmo overcome their financial problems.
-The success of the game helped turn the series into a franchise, including several sequels and numerous spinoffs.
-The game was followed by Dead or Alive 2 in 1999.
+Dead or Alive was a commercial success, helping Tecmo overcome their financial problems and turn the series into a franchise, including several sequels and numerous spin-offs.
+An enhanced version of the original game was included in Dead or Alive Ultimate for Xbox in 2004.
+The game was followed by its first sequel, Dead or Alive 2 in 1999.

 Gameplay

-The gameplay of Dead or Alive borrows from Virtua Fighter, but makes some key changes that changes the way Dead or Alive is played in comparison to Virtua Fighter.

-Unlike other fighting games of the time, in place of a "Guard" button, Dead or Alive uses a "Hold" button, which causes the fighter to grab their opponent's limbs if they are attacking at the time.
-This Countering system was the first in the fighting genre to utilize different commands that correspond to each type of attack.
+The gameplay of Dead or Alive borrows from Virtua Fighter, but includes some key differences.
+Dead or Alives defining features are its speed and countering system.
+The game puts an emphasis on speed and relies more on simplistic commands and reaction time rather than long combo strings.
+Unlike other fighting games of the time, in place of a "guard" button, Dead or Alive uses a "hold" button, which causes the fighter to grab their opponent's limbs if they are attacking at the time.
+This countering system was the first in the fighting genre to utilize different commands that correspond to each type of attack.
 There are two kinds of holds, an Offensive Hold and a Defensive Hold; the latter are executed by holding back or forward on the directional pad along with the guard input to either force away or counter-damage an opponent.

-The outer edges of the fighting arena, called "Danger Zones", are set with explosives which deal a high amount of damage to any fighter who comes in contact with them.
+The outer edges of the fighting arena, called "danger zones", are set with explosives which deal a high amount of damage to any fighter who comes in contact with them.
 They can also send an affected character in the air so the opposing player can execute a juggling air combo.
 However, this can be avoided with a defensive roll.